veerendradevops/vkloginwebapp-sql-worked/README.md

-=> You need to create One RDS by choosing below SQL(5.6) version(because it is stable version) => Once the rds is created, then please connect it to your SQL workbench or your local sql => Create a database and table by using below queries
+=> You need to create One RDS by choosing below SQL(5.6) version(because it is stable version) => Once the rds is created, then please connect it to your SQL workbench or your local sql => Create a database and table by using below queries => Make sure to open required ports in rds security group SQL Queries:

-SQL Queries:
 DB creation:
 CREATE SCHEMA demo DEFAULT CHARACTER SET 'utf8mb4' DEFAULT COLLATE 'utf8mb4_bin' ;